ray-project/ray/doc/source/ray-job-submission/overview.rst

 .. tip::

-    We can also use other remote uris for runtime env, such as S3 or Git.
+    We can also use other remote URIs for runtime env, such as S3 or Git.
 See "Remote URIs" section of :ref:`Runtime Environments<runtime-environments>` for details.

 A submitted Job can be stopped by the user before it finishes executing.